 As the UK Government works through its phased COVID-19 recovery strategy and lockdown restrictions are progressively eased, employers in the United Kingdom are contemplating the implications of returning staff to the workplace.
 In this article, we address some of the key issues for employers to consider, with a particular focus on the UK Government’s “Covid-secure” workplace guidance.
 The issues raised in this article are subject to any local requirements that may apply in Wales, Scotland and Northern Ireland.

 Several months into the COVID-19 pandemic, businesses are thinking about returning to work and what this will look like in practice.
 While it will not be business as usual, this article highlights how employers can prepare their workplaces and navigate safety mandates and recommendations.
-Access the full article.

 The COVID-19 pandemic has put unprecedented strain on organizations of all sizes across all industries.
 The uncertainty of the “new normal” is leading some employers to consider extreme, and often unnecessary, new policies in anticipation of the eventual return to work.
 To properly navigate the complexities of these novel COVID-19 employment issues, you need innovative but practical solutions.

 Most states have issued some form of ‘shelter in place’ or ‘stay at home’ order to flatten the curve of COVID-19.
 As a result, many business operations have been temporarily suspended, unless the business is engaged in essential or critical infrastructure functions or supports businesses engaged in such functions.

 How should US employers approach the Coronavirus?
 With rapid developments in local, state and federal guidance and law, the appropriate approach for each employer will vary depending on the nature of the work, industries served, location(s), size, amongst other considerations.
 We recently updated these FAQs to provide you with the latest developments and best practices for your business.
-Access the FAQ here.